-Teacher Education
+Teacher Education Assessment Results

-- Mission Statment
+- Mission Statement

 Mission Statement of the Weber State University Educator Preparation Program:

-- Community: We recognize that effective educator preparation is a cooperative endeavor involving faculty and staff members within the Teacher Education Department, the Moyes College of Education, and Weber State University.
+Community: We recognize that effective educator preparation is a cooperative endeavor involving faculty and staff members within the Teacher Education Department, the Moyes School of Education, and Weber State University.
 Our community also includes school districts, administrators, and teachers as well as professional organizations.
 Our success depends on effective and consistent collaboration between all groups.

-- Caring, Competent Educators: Our central aim is to ensure that teacher candidates develop necessary skills and dispositions as outlined in the Utah Effective Teaching Standards.
-We also acknowledge that it is of indispensable importance that each teacher develops an enduring ethic of care—the propensity and ability to meet the educational needs of each student.
+Caring, Competent Educators: Our central aim is to ensure that teacher candidates develop necessary skills and dispositions as outlined in the Utah Effective Teaching Standards.
+We also acknowledge that it is of indispensable importance that each teacher develops an enduring ethic of care — the propensity and ability to meet the educational needs of each student.

-- Equitable, Inclusive, and Transformative Education Practices: We believe that processes and institutions of teaching and learning can and should become increasingly equitable, promoting the well being of all students, with special emphasis on underserved populations.
-To that end, we are committed, where necessary, to transforming the attitudes and beliefs of teacher candidates and to extending our research and professional outreach in shaping general educational practice and policy.
+Transformative Education Practices: We believe that processes and institutions of teaching and learning can and should promote the wellbeing of all students, with special emphasis on underserved populations.
+To that end, we are committed, where necessary, to transforming the attitudes and beliefs of teacher candidates and to extending our research and professional outreach in shaping general educational practice and policy. - Student Learning Outcomes

 - Certificate